DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Even when your child has an irreversible eye disorder, by working with a specialist, you can be sure your child has the proper assistive devices, follow-up care and access to the latest treatments.
 And as a parent of a child with eye issues, you can be assured you have the most up-to-date and accurate information from that same specialist.

 Do you have any questions about Pediatric Ophthalmologist NYC?
-Would like to schedule an appointment with optometrist Dr. Saba Khodadadian of Manhattan Eye Specialists, or best ophthalmologist NYC please contact our office for consultation with NY eye doctor.
+Would like to schedule an appointment with optometrist Dr. Saba Khodadadian of Manhattan Eye Doctors Specialists, or best ophthalmologist NYC please contact our office for consultation with eye doctors NYC.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)